Animals in Attic

 - Scratching(nest making under insulation on sheet rock ceiling)

 Many of these attic animals have very similar behaviors, and it can be difficult for someone who is untrained to determine what is up there.
 Sounds are a good indication, but are not foolproof.
 A full picture is needed.
 Are there any droppings.
 What size are the droppings, and where they located.
 Is there trails in the insulation, is insulation compressed, or chewed.
 The size and location of the entrance is a big indicator also.
 In conclusion, it is a good idea to have a professional inspect the exterior and interior of your attic to determine the problem animal.
-RF Wildlife will get rid of the animals in your attic and seal off their entrances so they do not come back.
-For service call 860-510-6313.
+We will get rid of the animals in your attic and seal off their entrances so they do not come back, call now 860-510-6313.